God-T/Designer-portfolio/README.md

 ### About

 A personal website that can be used to exhibit portfolio and projects.
-• The site is pure front-end based, dynamically load data from JSON file with given [Json format](#json-format), built with vanilla JavaScript, HTML, CSS under the Node JS.
+- The site is pure front-end based, dynamically load data from `JSON` file with given [Json format](#json-format), built with `vanilla JavaScript`, `HTML`, `CSS` under the `Node JS`.
-• Host HTTP server and route across several pages and serve assets through Express JS .
+- Host `HTTP server` to route across several pages and serve assets through `Express JS`.
-• Organise the code based on pages and functionalities, extract scripts, templates, and styles into shared files in order to increase the code reusability.
+- Organise the code based on pages and functionalities, extract scripts, templates, and styles into shared files in order to increase the code reusability.
-• Decorate site with various animations effects using CSS transition, @keyframes, control the animations triggers by scrolling into view using Intersection Observer API.
+- Decorate site with various animations effects using `CSS transition, @keyframes`, control the animations triggers by scrolling into view using `Intersection Observer API`.
-• Config Webpack to convert JS code into backwards-compatible with Babel for old browsers, and extract CSS, HTML, assets with HtmlWebpackPlugin, MiniCssExtractPlugin and Assets Modules
+- Config Webpack to convert `JS` code into backwards-compatible with `Babel` for old browsers, and extract `CSS`,` HTM`L, assets with `HtmlWebpackPlugin`, `MiniCssExtractPlugin` and `Assets Modules`

 ### Reponsiveness enabled